 Before Unicode, Indians had no option but to use non standard encodings as there was no practical standard for processing Indic scripts in computers.
-This was one of the reasons why small setups like ours suffered.

 Though there was ISCII (Indian Script Code for Information Interchange), but no system vendor supported it!
 Then came Unicode; Indic code charts of Unicode were taken from ISCII-88!

 Most of the scripts of the Indian subcontinent largely follow similar rules for formation of syllables.
-Lots of characters of these scripts have one to one correspondence!
-So transliteration between various Indian scripts is not difficult!
+Lots of characters in these scripts have one-to-one correspondence!
+So transliteration between various Indian scripts is not very difficult!
 Code points for the characters of these scripts in Unicode (as per ISCII) are arranged according to a common plan.

-Enabling smart-fonts properly in older computers should be a priority.
-We should remember that most of the Indians live below poverty line and it is not feasible for most organisations in India to keep upgrading!
+Enabling smart fonts properly in older computers should be a priority.
+Lots of Indians live below the poverty line and it is not feasible for most organisations in India to keep upgrading!

 Unicode compliant OpenType Fonts

 Modern operating systems which are Unicode based can directly let you enter text in most of the scripts.
-These operating systems (like Windows XP/7) don't require additional software to enter and render text in most of the scripts.
+These operating systems (like Windows 7, 10) don't require additional software to enter and render text in most of the scripts.
 These operating systems have lots of fonts.
 Some of these fonts (generally those with only European characters) are of high quality.
-But fonts of complex scripts (particularly Indic ones) are just there to fulfill international requirements.
-So for Hindi etc., we need additional DevaNagari OpenType font/s of acceptable quality.
-Then only we can properly typeset Hindi text along with English directly even in plain/simple text editors like Notepad.
+But fonts of complex scripts (particularly Indic scripts) are just there to fulfill international requirements.
+So, for Hindi etc., we need additional DevaNagari OpenType font/s of acceptable quality.
+Then we can properly typeset Hindi text along with English directly even in plain and simple text editors like Notepad.

 We have designed and programmed a cool OpenType smart font - 'Akhil HE'.
-This type software contains a logical set of DevaNagari glyphs (we call 'Saral Nagari') along with ASCII characters (regular Roman alphabets etc.).
+This type-software contains a logical set of DevaNagari glyphs (we call 'Saral Nagari') along with ASCII characters (regular Roman alphabet etc.).
 It is an optimised, synchronised and professionally instructed (hinted) smart font.
 Its quality can be fully appreciated while typesetting multilingual text.